0x1eef/blocklist/README.md

 ## Tables

 * __&lt;attacks&gt;__ <br>
-  A table of IP addresses reported to be associated with attacks (eg brute force attacks).
+  A table of IP addresses reported to be associated with attacks (eg brute force attacks)
 * __&lt;malware&gt;__ <br>
-  A table of IP addresses reported to be associated with malware.
+  A table of IP addresses reported to be associated with malware
 * __&lt;anonymizers&gt;__ <br>
-  A table of IP addresses reported to be associated with anonymity (eg Tor).
+  A table of IP addresses reported to be associated with anonymity (eg Tor)
 * __&lt;adware&gt;__ <br>
-  A table of IP addreses reported to be associated with adware.
+  A table of IP addreses reported to be associated with adware

 ## Install